ksysoev/ksysoev.github.io/content/posts/go-request-deduplication.md

 }
 ```

-# Implementing with using  singleflight groups
+## Simplifying Deduplication with Singleflight

 Just recently I found more easy way to achive the same functionality with usage of `golang.org/x/sync/singleflight`.
 This approach ensures that for a given key, the expensive operation encapsulated by the generator function is executed only once, regardless of the number of concurrent requests.
 The Cache struct integrates singleflight.Group to manage these requests.
 When the Cache method is called, it leverages DoChan of singleflight.Group to either initiate the generator function for a new request or attach to an existing request for the same key.
 The result is then returned to all callers, effectively reducing redundant processing and optimizing performance.